top of page

 • Neural symptoms may be secondary to repeated shear or flexion loading.

-• Stabilization becomes the priority — not nerve glides.
+• Stabilization becomes the priority — not nerve glides!

-If true neural mobility restriction exists:
+If true nerve movement restriction exists:

 • Dosage and progression must be exact.